All about DTI

 • Online students learn on-the-go; perfect for tech-savvy students with busy schedules.
 No travel or childcare is required.

-• The online course is designed to be completed across the span of 1 semester or roughly 3 months, with guided support from your educator.
-If in person, the pre-requisite videos + 4-day workshop is an intensive version of the online material.
+• Although there are no deadlines to complete training or to certify with DTI, the online course is designed to be completed across the span of 1 semester or roughly 3 months, with live instruction from the educator team.

 • After completing your training, it's time to connect with your local community!
 You are now qualified to work with clients as a birth doula, postpartum doula, and a reproductive health support doula.
 Certification is optional but useful!